Elvis Costello: 1977 Saturday Night Live appearance

 On 17 December 1977, Costello and the Attractions appeared on Saturday Night Live as last-minute replacements for the Sex Pistols.
 One of the songs Costello was scheduled to perform, at the request of his record company, was "Less Than Zero", a song Costello wrote in reaction to seeing British fascist Oswald Mosley being treated with what Costello felt was undeserved deference during an interview on British television.
 Costello did not want to play the song because he thought the subject was too obscure for American audiences and the song was too low-key to make a strong impression.
 Instead, he wanted to play the then-unrecorded song, "Radio Radio".
 During the live broadcast, Costello played a few bars of "Less Than Zero" and then told the Attractions to play "Radio Radio", which they played in its entirety.
 This angered the show's producer, Lorne Michaels, because Michaels was not prepared for the change and because "Radio Radio" had not been cleared by NBC's censors.
 (Note: Many sources assert without evidence that Lorne Michaels or others associated with Saturday Night Live, rather than Costello's record company, had told Costello not to play "Radio Radio", or that the supposedly anti-corporate nature of the song's lyrics was the reason he was told not to play it, or both.
 This is not supported by Costello's account, nor by Micheals' account, nor the accounts of others directly involved with the show.)

 When asked about the incident on NBC's Tomorrow Show three years later, Costello said he was told he would never appear on American television again.
 He appeared as musical guest on Saturday Night Live again in 1989 and 1991.
-Although the incident provoked little comment at the time, by 1999 it had become so well-known that Saturday Night Live invited Costello to perform a parody of it with the Beastie Boys on the show's 25th anniversary special.
+For the 25th anniversary of Saturday Night Live, Costello was invited to the programme, where he re-enacted his abrupt song-switch: This time, however, he interrupted the Beastie Boys's "Sabotage", and they acted as his backing group for "Radio Radio".